clstmbrly/Practice-Testing-Area/fpki_hottopic_microsoftconstraint.md

 > **NOTE: Specific instructions to follow.**<!--Will these be added?-->
 4. What Windows versions are affected?<br>
 > _All Windows versions (e.g., Windows 10, Server 2016, legacy client-server OSs)._
-5. Will the GPO distribution affect IPSec certificates if the server authentication bit is enabled and when used with Microsoft OSs?<br> > _Yes, this could affect any certificate asserting server authentication._<!--Correct interpretation?
-What does engineer do if there is a problem?-->
+5. Will the GPO distribution affect IPSec certificates if the server authentication bit is enabled and when used with Microsoft OSs?<br> > _Yes, this could affect any certificate asserting server authentication._

 > **Option 2 (Greatest potential impact on operations and mission-critical systems).&nbsp;&nbsp;Microsoft continues to distribute the FCPCA (COMMON) Root CA certificate with the server authentication trust bit enabled, but with an added _domain constraint_.**